shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Shield Conjuration

-At level 7, you learn how conjure shields.
+At level 7, you learn how to conjure shields.
 You gain the following Bond Affinity option:

 -   Shield-Formed: Conjure this spell cast into a shield you remember and equip it, if the spell can target one or more creatures.